tomzazo/azure-mqtt-temperature-telemetry/README.md

 2.)
 Register systemd services from `systemd/system` in Raspberry Pi OS.

-Raspberry Pi will read the temperature in Celsius each 30 seconds and then report it to Azure each minute.
+Raspberry Pi will read the temperature in Celsius every 30 seconds and then report it to Azure every minute.